ILIAS-eLearning/ILIAS/docs/configuration/install.md

 <details>
 <summary>If you use the tar.gz provided in the release</summary>

-Download the archive of the newest ILIAS minor version in [download](https://docu.ilias.de/go/lm/35).
+Download the archive of the newest ILIAS minor version from the [Download & Releases](https://docu.ilias.de/go/lm/35) page.

 ```shell
 sudo -uwww-data wget https://github.com/ILIAS-eLearning/ILIAS/releases/download/v10.X/ILIAS-10.X.tar.gz